Schools & Universities

 4 Eugene Peterson was a professor of Spiritual Theology at Regent from 1992 to 1998.
 He wrote the heretical Message Bible from 1993 to 2002.
 [1] [2]

-5 J. I. Packer (Calvinist and author of Evangelicals and Catholics Together) joined the faculty of Regent College in 1979.
-[1] [2]
+5 J. I. Packer (Anglican & Calvinist, author of Evangelicals and Catholics Together) joined the faculty of Regent College in 1979.
+His book 'Knowing G‑d' published in 1973 was one of the main reasons for the resurgences of Calvinism in American evangelicalism.
+[1] [2] [3]

 6 Endorsement of RCC and particularly the Papacy "the Pope could easily have studied at Regent".
 [1] [2] [3]